GLOBAL MARKETS-Stimulus hopes keep stocks afloat, corn hits high

 Encouraging U.S. economic data also lent support to markets as the number of Americans filing new claims for jobless benefits declined last week, while the trade deficit in June was the smallest in 1-1/2 years.

-Data from China showed annual consumer inflation hit a 30-month low last month and industrial output grew at it slowest pace in some three years.
-Markets saw that as a sign that officials would do more to stimulate the world’s second-largest economy, which has been losing momentum since the start of last year.
+Data from China showed annual consumer inflation hit a 30-month low last month and industrial output grew at it slowest pace in some three years, as markets saw that as a sign that officials would do more to stimulate the world’s second-largest economy, which has been losing momentum since the start of last year.

 ECB governing council member Christian Noyer said on Thursday the central bank is determined to bring down those borrowing costs and should be ready to intervene decisively in bond markets very soon.